Discover Norway through scenic film locations

 Troll 2 film scene in Nidarosdomen Cathedral, Trondheim

-Vemork’s historic hydroelectric plant near Rjukan in Telemark – famous for the WWII heavy water sabotage – becomes one of the sequel’s most striking locations.
+Vemork’s historic hydroelectric plant near Rjukan in Telemark – famous for the WWII heavy water sabotage – is one of the sequel’s most striking locations.
 The mix of dramatic war history, industrial heritage and steep mountain walls in Telemark creates a powerful cinematic backdrop.

-They also visit Oslo in Troll 2, but the action shifts to just outside the capital to Maridalen – a forested valley with lakes and the preserved ruins of medieval St. Margaret’s Church.
+Oslo is also shown in Troll 2, where the action shifts to just outside the capital, in Maridalen – a forested valley with lakes and the preserved ruins of the medieval St. Margaret’s Church.

 Netflix «Troll» in Bøverdalen, Lom